otse/apolune/README.md

 `Sprite` is an extended `/en/Draws` meant to show in-world.

-`Objects` extends `Sprite`. this is a base for game-object, or very dormant game objects that need a tooltip
+`Objects` extends `Sprite`. this is a base for game-objects, or very dormant game objects that need a tooltip

 `Mover` is a destination for physics.
 Niy

 `Hangar` the hangar. also hangar-related apparatus

-`Ship` todo: refactor move to craft?

 `Planet` is not done

 Folders of /src/ap
 `/craft` this folder means both spacecraft and literal craft. this contains shipbuilding

-`Craft` le spacecraft. its a sprite, so that it gets posed, rendered and stepped. has its own draw routine into an fbo.
+`craft/Craft` le spacecraft. its a sprite, so that it gets posed, rendered and stepped. has its own draw routine into an fbo.

+`craft/Grid` holds tiles
+`craft/Tile` a grid tile that you can click to place a `Part` `craft/Part` any piece of a spaceship. more of a marker class `craft/Truss` the outside of the spaceship `craft/Wall` placed onto truss